 - Animal bites.
 It’s not a joke.
 More than 5,600 mail carriers were victims of dog attacks in 2011.
 In addition, hundreds of private package delivery agents, messengers, and restaurant delivery drivers are also injured by animal attacks each year.
 A new layer of risk comes from insect attacks, such as the stings of bees, hornets, and mosquitoes.
 Insect bites can trigger dangerous-even fatal-allergic reactions in some vulnerable persons, or can spread dangerous diseases including Lyme disease, West Nile virus, and LaCrosse encephalitis virus.

 - Dangerous deliveries.
 Truckers are sometimes required to carry inherently dangerous cargo-liquefied gasses, acids, and even flammable compounds such as jet fuel.
-If these items are not properly stowed for travel, or if an accident occurs along the route, the driver is exposed to the risk of chemical or incendiary burns.
+What’s worse is that many of these dangerous items are not properly secured, whether it be with ropes or a secure truck bed tonneau cover.
+If these items are not properly stowed for travel they can be damaged if an accident occurs or if the truck goes over uneven ground.
+The driver is thus exposed to the risk of chemical or incendiary burns.
 Other delivery workers can be exposed to improperly labeled medical specimens or other biological materials that can lead to infection, exposure to radioactivity, and other forms of occupational illness if the container is breached.

 - Lifting injuries.
 Lifting injuries for delivery workers can be caused either by sudden physical trauma, or by strain that accumulates over a period of time.
 Loading or unloading heavier items can trigger a sudden muscle or bone injury, a slipped disc or other spine injury, or a hernia.
 Lifting injuries are among the most common in all work environments, with damage to the lower back being the most common form.